binarybucks/homA/misc/libraries/node/homa/README.md

-# HomA - Node modly
+# HomA - Node module
 This is a small module that provides wrapper functions and tools for components of the HomA smart home framework

 ## Functionality